 This post is subject to an enhanced DBS disclosure and the post holder must be committed to safeguarding the welfare of children.
 No job description can be fully comprehensive, and from time to time the successful candidate may have to undertake other professional duties as directed by the Principal.
-In addition, as a member of staff in a start-up academy, Teachers should understand their role may well broaden and that all roles will be reviewed annually to ensure the team is working as efficiently as possible.
+In addition, teachers should understand their role may well broaden and that all roles will be reviewed annually to ensure the team is working as efficiently as possible.